SAP-archive/teched2020-DEV268/exercises/ex1/README.md

 determination CalculateInventoryID on save { create; }
 </pre>

-## Change the generated Metadata Extension File
+## Change the generated code of the Metadata Extension File

 Last but not least, you will find it handy that a **Metadata Extension View ZC_RAP_Inventory_####** has also been generated that automatically publishes all field on the list page as well as on the object page by setting appropriate **@UI** annotations.

 Also the administrative fields like created_at as well as the UUID based key field are hidden by setting **@UI.hidden** to true.

-In this version also the fields **CurrencyCode** and ** QuantityUnit** have been marked as @UI.hidden.
+In the version of the RAP Generator which is currently deployed to SAP BTP ABAP evnironment trial ualso the fields **CurrencyCode** and **QuantityUnit** have been marked as **@UI.hidden**.

-Please change the code such that it now reads.
+Please change the code such that you remove the annotation **@UI.hidden** for QuantityUnit and CurrencyCode so that the code now reads:

 - QuantityUnit